-Parents’ constant intervention may undermine children’s confidence, which in turn may hinders their motivation for self-learning.
+Parents’ constant intervention may undermine children’s confidence, which in turn may hinder their motivation for self-learning.

 Many parents make the mistake of assisting too much in their children’s learning process as they cannot bear to see their children struggle or fail when they learn to walk, when they learn to feed themselves or when they are doing their projects.

-We, parents need to manage our anxiety to control and let our children flourish and develop their competent, which in turn will help to build their confidence.
+We, parents need to manage our anxiety to control and let our children flourish and develop their competence, which in turn will help to build their confidence.

-We can be there to observe them, encourage them and when requires, guide them.
+We can be there to observe them, encourage them and when required, guide them.

 Thereby providing them with the opportunities to experience failure and success, which in turn help develop their self-competence and self-confidence.

 Recommended Reading: 12 Tips to Building Resilience and Confidence in Children